rubyonrails-ch/ror_ch/README.md

 ### Configure the environment

 Create a configuration file for your local environment and configure `meetup_api_key` to use your own [Meetup API key](https://secure.meetup.com/meetup_api/key/).
-Create your own secrets.yml file with:
+Create your own secrets.yml file with.

-`cp config/secrets.example.yml config/secrets.yml`
+`cp env.example .env`

-Paste the Meetup API key in the config/secrets.yml file.
+Paste the Meetup API key in the .env file.
 The file should now look something like this:

 ```
-development:
-  secret_key_base: 9abcd93923ajjanbe92392309as9093
-  meetup_api_key: 302390efnaweuigh9832883eha8e8
-  rollbar_access_token: 123

-test:
-  secret_key_base: abeccewie824982482989ds8973
+MEETUP_API_KEY: 253116536670112a7855465923462b0a

 ```

 ### Install missing gems